-We periodically review our long-term investments in publicly traded companies, privately held companies for impairment.
-If we conclude that any of these investments are impaired and that such impairment is other-than-temporary, we will write down the asset to its fair value and take a corresponding charge to our consolidated statements of income (loss).
-For the fiscal years ended December 31, 2013, 2014 and 2015, we recognized an impairment charge of \$1.9 million, \$2.5 million and \$6.6 million on the carrying value of our long-term investments, respectively.
+We periodically review our investments in publicly traded companies, privately held companies, and limited partnerships for impairment.
+If we conclude that any of these investments is impaired, we will write down the asset to its fair value and take a corresponding charge to our consolidated statements of comprehensive income.
+For the fiscal years ended December 31, 2016, 2017 and 2018, we recognized impairment charge of \$36.4 million, \$4.7 million and \$23.6 million, respectively, on the carrying value of our investments.
 We may continue to incur impairment charges in the future, which could depress our profitability or subject us to incur a net loss.

-In addition, as of December 31, 2015, our long-term investments included \$281.8 million in privately held companies, which may not have the resources nor level of controls in place like public companies to timely and accurately provide updates about their company to us.
-Furthermore, many of our investments are at an early, pre-revenue stage of development, and their impairment may be difficult to assess as market information on internet-related startups is not readily available.
+As of December 31, 2018, our investments included \$693.1 million in private companies, which may not have the resources nor level of controls in place like public companies to timely and accurately provide updates about their company to us.
+Furthermore, many of our investments are at an early, prerevenue stage of development, and their impairment may be difficult to assess as market information on internet-related startups is not readily available.
+After our adoption of ASU 2016-01 "Classification and Measurement of Financial Instruments" starting January 1, 2018, we measure long-term investments other than equity method investments at fair value through earnings.
+Our investments other than equity method are subject to a wide variety of market related risks that could substantially reduce or increase the fair value of our holdings.
+For example, identification of observable price change in orderly transaction for those investments without readily determinable fair value may result in our recognition of gain or loss on such investments.

 Determination of estimated fair value of these investments require complex and subjective judgments due to their limited financial and operating history, unique business risks and limited public information.
 Consequently, we may not receive information about our investments on a timely basis to properly account for them.
+We recognized a net gain of \$40.1 million in 2018 as a result of fair value changes.
 We are unable to control these factors and an impairment charge recognized by us, especially untimely recorded, may adversely impact our financial results and share price.